-1 In duly justified cases, a request for a prolongation of the deferral, may be submitted, at least 6 months before the expiry of the deferral period.
-A prolongation of the derogation shall not exceed the duration of the deferral period given under Article 81(3).

-The Agency shall decide on the prolongation within 60 days.

-- 2. Whenever appropriate, the Agency may ask the applicant to submit additional particulars and documents, in which case the time-limit of 60 days shall be suspended until the supplementary information requested has been provided. - 3.
+- 1. In duly justified cases, a request for a prolongation of the deferral, may be submitted, at least 6 months before the expiry of the deferral period.
+A prolongation of the deferral derogation shall not exceed the duration of the deferral period given under Article 81(3). - The Agency shall decide on the prolongation within 60 days. - 2.
+Whenever appropriate, the Agency may ask the applicant to submit, within the deadline set by the Agency, additional particulars and documents, in which case the time-limit of 60 days shall be suspended until the supplementary information requested has been provided. - 3.
 The procedure laid down in Article 87 shall apply for the adoption of decisions by the Agency.